jundalisay/superb/content/en/research/kepler/harmony/book-5/appendix.md

 celestial harmonies.
 And because the text is missing for this chapter also, I have supplied it as far as I could, especially from Macrobius;*®® but at the same time I have shown in the notes what this business lacks for success according to the ancient astronomy.

 However, in my work I have no section corresponding with Chapter XVI, except for a few lines in the Epilogue to Book V. For astrology deals with the effects of the stars on the Earth; whereas my celestial harmonies are formed by rays, not at the Earth but at the Sun.

-And this is the end of Ptolemy’s work.
-Along with it I should also bring to a close the appendix prom­ ised at the entry to Book V, if the affinity of the subjects did not incite me also to give a satisfaction to those who have been in contention with me, such as Mr. Robert Fludd, the Oxford physician.
+This is the end of Ptolemy’s work.

+Along with it I should also bring to a close the appendix promised at the entry to Book V, if the affinity of the subjects did not incite me also to give a satisfaction to those who have been in contention with me, such as Mr. Robert Fludd, the Oxford physician.
 He filled his book on the Microcosm and the Macrocosm,*®* published a year ago, with reflections on harmony, so that I should not omit to mention